b6d/lima/docs/linked_data.rst

 and many-to-many relations?
 Those link to collections of objects.

-We know the necessary building blocks already: Providing additional keyword arguments to :class:`lima.fields.Nested` passes them through to the specified schema's constructor.
+We know the necessary building blocks already: Providing additional keyword arguments to :class:`lima.fields.Embed` passes them through to the specified schema's constructor.
 And providing ``many=True`` to a schema's construtor will have the schema marshalling collections - so: